Guttenberg, Iowa: Education

 Public schools are operated by the Clayton Ridge Community School District, which formed in 2005 in the merger of the Guttenberg Community School District and the Garnavillo Community School District.

 St. Mary IC School, a Catholic K-8, is no longer in operation.
 It formerly had a senior high school division that closed in 1968.

+Transportation

+Passenger train service was provided in Guttenberg throughout its early history.
+Trains ran from La Crosse along the west bank of the Mississippi River through Guttenberg to Dubuque.
+This service gradually decreased in the first half of the twentieth century and was discontinued on June 8, 1951.